zem2464/tasks-management/README.md

 ## Submission Guidelines

-1. Create a new branch for your implementation
+1. Fork this repository to your own GitHub account
 2. Make regular, meaningful commits that tell a story
-3. Create a pull request with a comprehensive description containing:
+3. Create a comprehensive README.md in your forked repository containing:
    - Analysis of the core problems you identified
    - Overview of your architectural approach
    - Performance and security improvements made
    - Key technical decisions and their rationale
    - Any tradeoffs you made and why
+4. Ensure your repository is public so we can review your work
+5. Submit the link to your public GitHub repository

 ## API Endpoints